 Through Excess Post Exercise Oxygen Consumption (EPOC), you can burn calories 24 – 36 hours AFTER your workout.
-Basically, what this means is that during HIIT, your heart rate is raised so much that it increases your body’s need for oxygen.
+Basically, what this means is that during HIIT session, your heart rate is raised so much that it increases your body’s need for oxygen.

 Your body tries to overcompensate during your short rest periods as well as after the workout is complete.
 During steady state you’re maintaining a consistent heart rate so it takes less time for your oxygen levels to regulate, and for you to recover.